theGreatHerrLebert/sagepy/README.md

 ## Get involved
 Do you have any questions or want to contribute?
 Feel free to reach out at any time!

+## Cite

+If you find sagepy useful, please cite the original SAGE publication and consider citing our paper on sagepy:

+Lazear, M. “Sage: An Open-Source Tool for Fast Proteomics Searching and Quantification at Scale.”
+[Journal of Proteome Research (2023)](https://pubs.acs.org/doi/10.1021/acs.jproteome.3c00486).

+Teschner, D et al. “Rustims: An Open-Source Framework for Rapid Development and Processing of timsTOF Data-Dependent Acquisition Data.”
+[Journal of Proteome Research (2025)]( https://pubs.acs.org/doi/full/10.1021/acs.jproteome.4c00966).

+Thanks for supporting free and open-source software and science!